turingworksin/turingworksin/content/team/sage-kirk.md

 weight: 2
 ---

 Strong Technical background with plenty of experience in data modeling and time series analysis.
+Huge amount of experience in Computer Vision both observing macro and micro economics trends.